 Admiral Andreas Miaoulis is a well-known politician and commander of the Greek fleet during the 1821 Revolution.

-On this day in 1821, Admiral Miaoulis was ordered by Ioannis Kapodistrias to eliminate piracy in the Aegean.
+On this day in 1835, Admiral Miaoulis passed away.
 To mark the occasion, we list our top five facts about the important naval commander.

 1. His real last name: